sburden-group/sensorimotor_fusion/README.md

+**This project has been submitted to the CPHS 2022 and bioRxiv.
+Please contact the corresponding author (hachou@uw.edu) before reusing the data.**

 # sensorimotor fusion

 This version is based on version v4.2.5 of Amber's sensorfusion git repo.
 Working version for various gains (both EMG and slider).